-UHCL has supported on-campus housing for more than 25 years with apartment-style accommodations.
-We are now excited to expand our housing options with a new suite-style residence hall (Hunter Hall) in fall 2019.
-Residing in the heart of the UHCL campus, Hunter Hall offers students a safe (electronic swipe access) living and learning enviornment with nearby access to many campus resources including SSCB, Bayou, and the new Campus Recreation and Wellness Center.
+In Fall 2019, we expanded our housing options with a new suite-style residence hall (Hunter Hall).
+Residing in the heart of the UHCL campus, Hunter Hall offers students a safe (electronic swipe access) living and learning enviornment with nearby access to many campus resources including SSCB, Bayou, and the Campus Recreation and Wellness Center.
 Your classes are just a short walk away from your hall.